-The transfer of responsibility for skills capital funding from the Skills Funding Agency to the Local Enterprise Partnership has led to uncertainty about the process for obtaining funding for major works.
+The transfer of responsibility for skills capital funding from the Skills Funding Agency to the Local Enterprise Partnership has led to uncertainty about the process for obtaining funding for major works, leading to the risk of failing to maintain and develop the College's estate.
 Funding is subject to the outcomes of a bidding process.
-The College has ensured that the LEP is fully aware of its capital requirements through submitted bids and has also bid to alternative funding streams as opportunities arose.
+The College has ensured that the LEP is fully aware of its capital requirements through submitted bids and has also bid to alternative funding streams as opportunities arose, and has been successful in securing LEP funding for the building of the EMAT centre.